Jomppeli/auto-repository-setup/dev/documentation/repo-setup.md

 ### API Test version 1.0
 - Ask the github token/username and password
 - Aks the name of the repository (need to already exist)
-- Add a directory and a file to the repo
+- Add a basic structure to the repo
 - Clone the repo